GlobalyHub/Task-Assessments/Internship QA Questions.md

 # Intern QA Engineer - Questionnaire

-Please complete and submit all answers by due date to careers@introcept.co
+Please attempt the following assessment and share your task by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.

 1. What is Software testing and why it is required?
 2. What are quality assurance and quality control?